Devi Mahatmya · Durga Saptashati · Chandi Path

 From the Markandeya Purana, 13 chapters, 700 shlokas

-The Devi Mahatmya, the first shastra of the whole Devi tradition.
+The Devi Mahatmya, the first shastra of the entire Devi tradition.
 Chapters 81 to 93 of the Markandeya Purana, seven hundred shlokas, hence the name Saptashati.
-Three charitras, three acts: Madhu-Kaitabha, Mahishasura, and Shumbha-Nishumbha.
-In between, two hymns that live in every throat, “या देवी सर्व-भूतेषु” and “नारायणि नमो ऽस्तु ते।” In the sharad Navratri it is still recited in home after home.
+Three caritas, three acts: Madhu-Kaitabha, Mahishasura, and Shumbha-Nishumbha.
+Between the battles, two hymns that live in every throat, “या देवी सर्व-भूतेषु” and “नारायणि नमो ऽस्तु ते।” And every sharad Navratri, home after home still recites it.

 About the text

 The Devi Mahatmya, also called the Durga Saptashati and the Chandi Path, is the principal shastra of Devi worship.
-The rishi Markandeya tells his disciple Kraushtaki the story of the coming of Savarni Manu, and inside it another story opens.
-King Suratha, stripped of his kingdom, and the vaishya Samadhi, thrown out of his home by his own kin, both reach the rishi Medha in the forest and ask: understanding everything, why does the mind stay tied in this attachment?
+The rishi Markandeya is telling his disciple Kraushtaki how Savarni Manu came to be, and inside that story another one opens.
+King Suratha, stripped of his kingdom, and the vaishya Samadhi, thrown out of his home by his own kin, arrive at the forest ashram of the rishi Medha carrying the same question: we understand it all, so why does the mind stay tied in this attachment?
 The rishi’s answer is a single word, Mahamaya.
-Then the rishi recounts three charitras of that Mahamaya.
+Then he unfolds that Mahamaya through three caritas.

-- First charitra (chapter 1): the slaying of Madhu and Kaitabha.
-The Devi invoked out of Vishnu’s yoga-nidra, and the destruction of both daityas.
+- First Carita (chapter 1): the slaying of Madhu and Kaitabha.
+The Devi called forth out of Vishnu’s yoga-nidra, and the end of both daityas.

-- Middle charitra (chapters 2 to 4): the slaying of Mahishasura.
-The Devi’s emergence from the gathered radiance of all the gods.
+- Middle Carita (chapters 2 to 4): the slaying of Mahishasura.
+The Devi rising from the gathered radiance of all the gods.

-- Final charitra (chapters 5 to 13): the slaying of Shumbha and Nishumbha.
-Kaushiki appearing from Parvati’s sheath, the seven Matrikas, Brahmani, Maheshvari, Kaumari, Vaishnavi, Varahi, Narasimhi, and Aindri, the slaying of Raktabija, the birth of Chamunda, and the two famous hymns, the “Ya Devi” and the “Narayani.”
+- Final Carita (chapters 5 to 13): the slaying of Shumbha and Nishumbha.
+Kaushiki stepping out of Parvati’s own sheath, the seven Matrikas, Brahmani, Maheshvari, Kaumari, Vaishnavi, Varahi, Narasimhi, and Aindri, the slaying of Raktabija, the birth of Chamunda, and the two famous hymns, the “Ya Devi” and the “Narayani.”

 The order of recitation

-The recitation goes in order, because each chapter rests on the one before.
-One chapter per sitting is enough, and the whole text is completed in thirteen days.
-If the recitation is taken up as a sankalpa in the sharad Navratri, the bright fortnight of Ashvin, chapters one through nine are read on the first nine days, the tenth on Dashami, and the remaining eleven through thirteen over the next three days.
+The recitation goes in order, because each chapter stands on the one before it.
+One chapter per sitting is enough, and the whole text completes in thirteen days.
+If the recitation is taken up as a sankalpa in the sharad Navratri, the bright fortnight of Ashvin, chapters one through nine carry the first nine days, the tenth falls on Dashami, and the remaining eleven through thirteen fill the next three.

 The shlokas most often taken up in daily recitation: 1.1 to 1.3 (Markandeya’s words); 4.17 (“दुर्गे स्मृता हरसि भीतिम्”); 5.12 to 5.37 (the “Ya Devi”, twenty-five shlokas); 11.7 to 11.22 (“नारायणि नमो ऽस्तु ते”, sixteen shlokas); and 11.51 (“इत्थं यदा यदा बाधा”).